GEM-benchmark/NL-Augmenter/transformations/synonym_insertion/README.md

  'pt_accuracy': 94.0,
  'split': 'test[:1%]'}
 ```
-- Text summarization: we run text summarization on a 1% sample of the xsum dataset.
-The original bleu is 15.99 and the perturbed bleu is 13.5.
+- Text Generation: we run text generation on a 1% sample of the xsum dataset.
+The original bleu is 16 and the perturbed bleu is 13.85.
 ```
+Applying transformation:
+100%|██████████| 113/113 [00:12<00:00,  9.31it/s]
+Finished transformation!
+113 examples generated from 113 original examples, with 113 successfully transformed and 0 unchanged (1.0 perturb rate)
+Here is the performance of the model on the transformed set Length of Evaluation dataset is 113
+Predicted BLEU score = 13.849736846663058
 {'bleu': 16.0,
- 'pt_bleu': 13.5,
+ 'dataset_name': 'xsum',
  'model_name': 'sshleifer/distilbart-xsum-12-6',
+ 'pt_bleu': 13.8,
- 'split': 'test[:1%]',
+ 'split': 'test[:1%]'}
- 'dataset_name': 'xsum'}
 ```

 ## Related Work